 Emma* would describe herself as having a strong maternal instinct and she has always seen her role as the one that is there for others and she just wants others to be happy.
 When a family member or a friend is in need, she is there to support them.
 She feels deep down that if she didn’t help a person in need, no-one else would.
 Emma has even taken this role at work and she is known as the one in the office who is always there to help others and organise something if needed.
 She is finding it difficult to set boundaries with people and she is often caught in people-pleasing without noticing it herself.

 Recently Emma has been experiencing a lot of anxiety in her life and she feels exhausted.
 She struggles to say no to people when they ask for her help and feels guilty.
-Most of the time she enjoys helping others at times she feels recently when in that rare occasion she asks for something from certain people they are too busy and Jane has started to feel disappointed in her relationships.
+Most of the time she enjoys helping others at times she feels recently when in that rare occasion she asks for something from certain people they are too busy and Emma has started to feel disappointed in her relationships.

 James is a family man.
 He is reliable and people can always rely on him to do his best to save the day when things go wrong.
 James likes to see himself as the good guy who helps others to the point of feeling frustrated when people don’t show their appreciation and he feels exhausted by trying to do it all.